ga-wdi-lessons/mongoose-intro/readme.md

 db.on('error', function(err){
   console.log(err);
 });
-// will console.log "Connected" if successfully connects db.once('open', function() {
+// will console.log "database has been connected" if successfully connects db.once('open', function() {
   console.log("database has been connected!");